Watch the webinar now:

 Core elements of the sliding price formula

-• Base price (P₀): The originally agreed price at the time the contract was concluded.
+• Base price (P₀): The originally agreed price at the time of contract management.

 • Cost shares: Breakdown of the price into fixed and variable cost components, e.g. material and labor costs.